Overview

 Distress may cover a range of emotions and can present as mental anguish or physical symptoms.
 Emotional distress often arises due to mental health challenges or difficult life experiences, while psychological distress may be a sign of an underlying mental health disorder, such as major depressive disorder (MDD) or generalized anxiety disorder (GAD).1

 One part of managing distress is distress tolerance, which refers to a person's ability to work through emotional events without becoming overwhelmed.
-Building strong distress tolerance skills can help individuals overcome difficult situations and foster balance.
+Building strong distress tolerance skills can help individuals overcome difficult situations and foster balance in their distress.

 Distress can arise from various situations that cause emotional turmoil, such as losing a loved one, financial difficulties, or increased work pressures.
 When an individual is distressed, they may experience physical symptoms, such as sleep disturbances, fatigue, and changes in appetite.